Moving to Australia from UK.

 The application for Australian permanent residence requires meeting specific Australia permanent residency requirements, including residency length and good character.
 After holding PR for at least 12 months within four years of lawful residence, you may apply for citizenship.

-Living in Australia: Lifestyle, Culture & Community for UK Nationals
+Living in Australia as a UK National: Lifestyle, Culture & Community

 Settling into life in Australia is more than finding a house or job — it’s about embracing a culture that values community, equality and enjoyment of life.
 For UK expatriates, the transition is often smooth: the language, humour and social etiquette are comfortably familiar, yet the lifestyle feels refreshingly lighter.